mcneel/developer.rhino3d.com/content/en/guides/cpp/installing-tools-windows/index.md

 **Congratulations!** You have the tools to build a C/C++ plugin for Rhino for Windows. *Now what?*

-Check out the [Creating your first C/C++ plugin for Rhino](/guides/cpp/your-first-plugin-windows/) guide for instructions building your first plugin.
+Check out the [Creating your first C/C++ plugin](/guides/cpp/your-first-plugin-windows/) guide for instructions building your first plugin.